sofadb/build-embeddings/README.md

 The most common use case is to automatically generate embeddings for your notes repository using GitHub Actions.
 This workflow will:
 - Clone your notes repository
+- Clone your embeddings repository
 - Generate embeddings for all markdown files
-- Commit the embeddings back to your repository
+- Commit the embeddings to the separate embeddings repository

 #### Setup